maxime-rainville/silverstripe-anyfield/README.md

 - Manage `has_one` or `has_many` relations with ease
 - Manage multiple Dataobject classes from a single field
 - Allow your content authors to edit your child DataObjects from a modal within their parent page
+- Works in regular Entwine forms and Elemental blocks.

 ## Sample usage